Other / mixed grade configuration · Bountiful, UT

 What is the racial and ethnic makeup of Bountiful Jr High?

-The largest demographic group at Bountiful Jr High is White at 73.8%.
-The school serves a diverse student body in BOUNTIFUL, UT.
+The largest demographic group at Bountiful Jr High is White at 73.8% of enrollment, in Bountiful, UT.

 What is the Resource Investment Index for Bountiful Jr High?

-Bountiful Jr High has a Resource Investment Index of 41/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Bountiful Jr High has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page